 PTT has implemented a comprehensive approach to address climate-related risks and opportunities.
 The strategic planning involves regular reviews and analysis of climate-related risks across short- (annually), medium- (5-7 years), and long-term (more than 10 years) time horizons.
 PTT conducts scenario analysis to assess the financial implications and impact levels of these risks and aligns the planning with decarbonization goals.
 The approach corresponds with the Paris Agreement goal, aiming to limit global warming to below 2°C and achieve global Net Zero by 2050.
-PTT has set a medium-term target to reduce the GHG emissions by 15% in 2030 compared to the base year in 2020.
-Our long-term goals are to achieve Carbon Neutrality by 2040 and Net Zero Emissions by 2050.
+PTT has set an interim target to reduce the GHG emissions by 15% in 2035 compared to the base year in 2021.
+Our long-term goals are to achieve Net Zero Emissions by 2050.
 These efforts contribute to Thailand's commitment to reducing GHG emissions by 20% by 2030, demonstrating PTT's commitment to climate action.

-According to the Recommendation of the Task Force on Climate-related Financial Disclosure (TCFD), PTT has applied the physical and transition climate scenario analysis to assess and understand how climate change will affect the business operations over time.
-Both types of risk assessments cover four business segments across PTT Group's value chain: 1) Upstream Exploration & Production, 2) Downstream, Retail, Refining, and Petrochemical, 3) Infrastructure (Power), and 4) Natural Gas.
+PTT has applied the physical and transition climate scenario analysis to assess and understand how climate change will affect the business operations over time.
+Both types of risk assessments cover four business segments across PTT Group's value chain:

+Upstream Exploration & Production, 2) Downstream, Retail, Refining, and Petrochemical, 3) Infrastructure (Power), and Natural Gas.